forthright48/website-v2/styel-guide.md

 1. Variable names will be of form "likeThisWithFirstLetterInLowerAlphabet" - camel case.

 1. When looping through an array, use for(i=0,i<arr.length;i++) style.
 [This](http://stackoverflow.com/questions/3010840/loop-through-array-in-javascript)

+1. When adding problem from CF, it will be contestID+letter, eg: 1235D, 300A.
+Don't add slash.